This information applies to England and Wales.

 Most people get an assessment by asking their local authority’s adult social care team.
 There may be a waiting list.

-If your care team includes an OT, the OT might be able to assess you.
+If your care team includes an OT, they might be able to assess you.
 Ask them how you could get an assessment.

 Some home adaptation information can be hard to find.
 Look for a section of your local authority’s website that talks about ‘housing’ or ‘disabled people’.
 Some pages might be called 'help to stay in the home' or ‘care assessments and housing adaptation’.

-Sometimes it’s not clear who you should contact.
-If you’re not sure, contact your local authority’s general number or email address.
-They can tell you who to contact or refer you to the correct department.
+Contact your local authority’s general number or email address to find the correct department.
 It can help to ask for the Community Occupational Therapy office.

 Find your local council (GOV.UK)